-The City Council finds that, although at 96' the building is taller than some other buildings in the district, the height is within the allowed limits of the base zone for the site.
-Furthermore the City Council agrees that that at 6 stories with a penthouse the building is in keeping with guideline 2 of the Northwest 13th Avenue Historic District

-Guidelines.
-The City Council finds that the building's height is mitigated by its many gestures toward compatibility with the district.
+The commission stated that, though at 96' the building is taller than other in the district the height was within the allowed limits of the base zone for the site.
+Furthermore they agreed that that at 7 stories (6 stories with a penthouse) the building was in keeping with guideline 2 of the Northwest 13th Avenue Historic District Guidelines.
+They stated that the building's height was mitigated by its many gestures toward compatibility with the district.
 Therefore this guideline is met.

 3. Composition.
 Most of the historic warehouse structures share a common, classically derived composition of a base, middle, and top.
 On some buildings, the distinction between these three sections is simple, with a cornice marking the top, and different window systems distinguishing the base or ground floor.
-On other buildings, the tri-partite composition is more strongly defined, with strong belt courses separating the section.
+On other buildings, the tri-partite composition is more strongly defined, with strong belt courses separating the sections, and distinct window patterns at each section.
 New buildings should respect this tri-partite composition, with a clear base, middle and top.

 Findings: The main volume of the proposed building reflects the tri-partite composition seen in the neighboring buildings and required by this guideline.
-The first floor of the building is marked by large storefront-style windows.
+The first floor of the building is marked by large storefront-style windows on the first floor.
 Moving up, the principal facades transition at a pronounced string course which visually indicates the termination of the ground floor.
 The center four floors are primarily made up of sets of the three windows like those common to buildings constructed in the Chicago Style at the turn of the Twentieth Century.
 A concrete sill element marks the lowest visual terminus of the top floor which consists primarily of six-light windows that are 5' by 7'-4" each and grouped in fours creating contrast with the floors below.
 The parapet of the building is marked by a detailed cornice.
 The three styles of window groupings present in the building, along with the sections marked by string-courses, create a clear base, middle, and top to the building and follow the classically inspired composition required by the guideline.
 Therefore this guideline is met.

-3. TYPICAL WINDOW HEAD (a) AND SILL(b) 1 1/2" = 1' - 0"
+3. TYPICAL WINDOW HEAD (a) AND SILL(b)